javascript-tutorial/en.javascript.info/1-js/12-generators-iterators/1-generators/article.md

 If we again use `generator.return()` in a completed generator, it will return that value again ([MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator/return)).

-Often we don't use it, as most of time we want to get all returning values, but it can be useful when we want to stop generator in a condition.
+Often we don't use it, as most of time we want to get all returning values, but it can be useful when we want to stop generator in a specific condition.

 ## Summary